russross/blackfriday/README.md

     citation can either be informative (default) or normative, this can be indicated by using the `?` or `!` modifer: `[@!RFC2535]`.
 Use `[-@RFC1000]` to add the cication to the references, but suppress the output in the document.
-    The last modifier seen determines the final type.
+    The highest modifier seen determines the final type, i.e. once a citation is declared normative it will stay normative.

     If you reference an RFC or I-D the reference will be contructed automatically.
 For I-Ds you may need to add a draft sequence number, which